Registering on and logging in to SAP Business Network: A guide for businesses

 Step 1

-If you are not already, log in to SAP Ariba following the steps under the Log in to your account section of this guide.
+If you are not already, log in to SAP Business Network following the steps under the Log in to your account section of this guide.

 Step 2

-Once you are logged in, you will be brought to the SAP Ariba home page.
+You will be brought to the SAP Business Network home page.
 From there, click on the circle with your initials in it at the top-right of the page and select "Company Profile" from the drop-down menu.

 Note: You can find your account number ID (ANID#) in this drop-down menu.

-A screenshot of the SAP Ariba home page, with the circle icon in the top right-hand corner and Company profile in the drop-down menu highlighted.
+A screenshot of the SAP Business Network home page, with the circle icon in the top right-hand corner and Company profile in the drop-down menu highlighted.

 Step 3

-A screenshot of the Customer requested tab of the Company profile page, with the Customer requested tab and the Government of Canada / Gouvernement du Canada link highlighted.
+A screenshot of the Company profile page with the Customer Requested tab highlighted.

 Step 4